jmaleonard/terraform-ecs-template/README.md

-Bubble Sort Service uses a number of open source projects to work properly:
+ A number of open source projects to work properly:

 *  [node.js] - evented I/O for the backend